MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-poll-mode.md

 [Polling diagram]

-When an Rx packet arrives:
-1. Like the traditional NDIS datapath model, the hardware generates an interrupt and NDIS calls the driver’s [*MiniportInterrupt*](/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_isr) function (ISR).

-1. The driver disables the interrupt from the ISR.
+Like in the traditional NDIS datapath model, when an Rx packet arrives the hardware generates an interrupt, NDIS calls the driver’s ISR, and the driver disables the interrupt from the ISR.
+At this point, the polling model diverges:

-1. Instead of queueing a DPC the driver queues a pre-created and initialized Poll object to notify NDIS that new work is ready to be processed.
-Specify ndisrequestpoll function?
+1. Instead of queueing a DPC, the driver [queues a Poll object](#queuing-a-poll-object-for-execution) (that it [previously created](#creating-a-poll-object)) from the ISR to notify NDIS that new work is ready to be processed.

-1. At some point in the future NDIS calls the driver's [*NdisPoll*](/windows-hardware/drivers/ddi/poll/nc-poll-ndis_poll) routine to process the work.
-However unlike a DPC, the driver is not allowed to indicate as many Rx NBLs as there are elements ready in its hardware queue.
-Instead the driver should check one of the poll function (speify? or maybe don't mention specifics until below) parameters to know what is the limit.
+1. At some point in the future NDIS calls the driver's [poll iteration handler](#implementing-the-poll-iteration-handler) to process the work.
+Unlike a DPC, the driver is not allowed to indicate as many Rx NBLs as there are elements ready in its hardware queue.
+The driver should instead check the handler's poll data parameter to get the maximum number of NBLs it can indicate.

     Once the driver fetches up to the maximum number of Rx packets it should initialize NBLs and add them to the NBL queue provided by the poll function and exit the callback.
-Notice how the driver should not enable the interrupt before exiting the poll function.
-The OS will keep polling the driver until it assesses no forward progress is being made, at which point the OS stops the polling and asks the driver to reenable the interrupt.
+The driver shouldn't enable the interrupt before exiting.

+1. NDIS continues to poll the driver until it assesses that the driver is no longer making forward progress.
+At this point the NDIS will stop polling and ask the driver to [re-enable the interrupt](#managing-interrupts).

 ## Creating a Poll object